felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 If reading a certain paragraph triggers a light bulb in your mind or makes you pause and wonder about a specific question, I recommend that you write that thought in the margins next to the paragraph that inspired it.
-That way, when writing your notes, you will also be able to record your own good ideas.
+That way, when writing your notes, you will be able to revisit your own good ideas and decide how to expand upon it.

 Don't let a good idea go to waste!